 - In May, Sagra del Cinghiale in Pelago (near Florence): where you can also taste local ravioli and grilled beef

-- In July, Sagra del papero e del cinghiale (Duck and wild boar feast) in Cerreto Guidi (Florence area): two very local specialties in one feast
+- In July, Sagra del papero e del cinghiale (Duck and wild boar feast) in Cerreto Guidi (Florence area) and the Sagra del Cinghiale in Cantagallo (Prato area).

 - In August, Sagra del Cinghiale in Borgo San Lorenzo (Mugello area, near Florence): the perfect place to try the famous potato tortello with wild boar sauce.